SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 ### When does the same time happen?
 Put a guy at the midpoint of two things, put up some mirrors, and observe if two things happen at once.

 However, how do we know that light travels at the same speed from two directions?
-Well, because Relativity de
+Well, because Relativity Depends on this, we choose that this is true.

+The